Alan-Liang/letsisrg/README.md

 - `forceTest`: ignore all pre-checks, forces to perform the test.

 Additionally, the reminder is always shown if the URL on script load contains `#test-letsisrg`.

+## Content Security Policy (CSP)

+If you use a CSP, this script will need an `unsafe-inline` directive for `style-src`.
+You can use your own styles and specify `noStyles` if you do not want to include the directive.

 ## Caveats